ann415/Netflix-Movies-and-TV-Shows-Analysis/Data Exploration.md

 ---

----

 ## Top Directors and Country Distribution

 ### Top 10 Most Frequent Directors (Excluding Nulls)

-We initially found that over 2,600 entries lacked a `director` field.
+I found that over 2,600 entries lacked a `director` field.
 After filtering those out, the top 10 most frequent directors in the dataset are:

 | Director                      | Frequency |
 |------------------------------|-----------|